-Social media has evened the playing field for small therapy practices, making it much easier to find new clients without a substantial increase in marketing expenses.
-Because social media sites give therapists an opportunity to share their message with more people in less time, they’re one of the most valuable marketing tools available.
-Keep reading to find tips on how to market your therapy practice on social media.
+Social media for mental health providers has evened the playing field for small therapy practices, making it much easier to find new clients without a substantial increase in marketing expenses.
+Because social media sites give mental health professionals an opportunity to share their message with more people in less time, they’re one of the most valuable marketing tools available.
+Social media marketing for therapists can be a powerful tool for building your practice.
+Keep reading to find tips on how to increase your social media presence and market your therapy business.

 Have a Plan